oracle-livelabs/multicloud/springboot-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 In the Console, open the navigation menu and click **Developer Services**.
 Under **Containers & Artifacts**, click **Container Registry**.
     ![Tenancy Namespace](images/container-registry.png)

     > The tenancy namespace is listed in the compartment.
 Copy and save it in a text file.
-You will use this information in the next lab, too.
     ![Tenancy Namespace](images/name-space.png)

 3. Locate the *Endpoint for Your Region*. <br>
 Refer to the table documented at this URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab).
 In the example shown, the endpoint for the region is *UK South (London)* (as the region name) and its endpoint is *lhr.ocir.io*.
 Locate the endpoint for your own *Region Name* and save it in the text file.
-You will also need it for the next lab.

     ![End Points](images/end-points.png)